 Daniel Fast: Eat no meat, no sweets, and no bread.
 Drink water and juice.
 Eat fruits and vegetables (21 Days).

-Partial Fast: A partial fast is 6:00am-3:00pm, or from sunup to sundown.
+Intermittent or Partial Fast: Limit the hours of the day when you eat.
+A partial fast can be 6:00am-3:00pm, from sunup to sundown, or from 8:00pm to 12:00pm the next day.
 You can select from three types of fasting—a Full Fast, Daniel Fast or giving up at least one item of food (21 Days).

 Media Fast: Eliminate any choice of media influence–television, movies, Internet, gaming systems, cell phones, etc. or some other regular enjoyment that would bend your heart toward greater enjoyment of Jesus (21 Days).